FYSETC/FYSETC-Voron-0.2-Pro/0.2 R1/README.md

 </strong>
 </p>

-If you know the structure of klipper, then you should understand that the firmware of the MCU is compiled and installed by the host computer (CM68).
+If you know the structure of Klipper, then you should understand that the firmware of the MCU is compiled and installed by the host computer (CM68).
 This is the way we recommend.

 Of course, you can also use other methods to burn the MCU, such as through the "STM32CubeProgrammer" on the computer, or with the help of burning tools such as STlink.
 These need to be studied by yourself, and our control board also provides corresponding interfaces.